adopted-ember-addons/ember-impagination/README.md

 });
 ```

-> We do not recommend deifning `fetch` inside your controller because
+> We do not recommend defining `fetch` inside your controller because
 > it requires
 > [injecting the store into the controller](https://github.com/thefrontside/ember-impagination/issues/39#issuecomment-172101680)